How to Get Rid of Sugar Ants

 how to get rid of grease ants

 Also known as thief ants, these tiny ants are notorious for slipping into the colonies of other ants and stealing anything not nailed down.
-However, their primary food preference is protein, including greasy human foods.
+This can lead to them being seen with sugar ants.
+However, their primary food preference is actually protein, including greasy human foods.

 American Cornfield Ant (Lasius americanus)